Primary photons, boson star and phase transition

 where $\lambda = m^{2}_{\chi}/f^{2}_{\chi}$.
 The term $\lambda (f_{\chi}/2)^{4}$ in (\ref{e15}) is added so that $K = 0$ at $T = 0$ and $\chi = \langle\chi\rangle = f_{\chi}$.

-In terms of the dilaton (glueball) and the gluon degrees of freedom (d.o.f.) the potential (\ref{e15}) looks like
+In terms of the glueball and the gluon degrees of freedom (d.o.f.), the potential (\ref{e15}) looks like

-where $K_{gH} = K_{g} + K_{H}$, is an effective gluon thermodynamic potential with the quasi-gluon energy $E_{g} = \sqrt {{\vert \vec p\vert}^2 + m^{2}_{g}}$.
-The effective gluon mass $m_{g}$ is introduced for the phenomenological reason. $K_{H}$ is the model-dependent Haar measure contribution (see for details [22]) The potential $K_{g}$ is the model-dependent function
+where $K_{gH} = K_{g} + K_{H}$ is an effective gluon thermodynamic potential with the quasi-gluon energy $E_{g} = \sqrt {{\vert \vec p\vert}^2 + m^{2}_{g}}$.
+The effective gluon mass $m_{g}$ is introduced for the phenomenological reason. $K_{H}$ is the model-dependent Haar measure contribution (see for details [24]).
+The potential $K_{g}$ is the model-dependent function

-where the temperature-dependent gluon mass $m_{g} = m_{g}(\beta) = g(\beta)/\beta$, $g(\beta)$ is the effective gauge coupling; the color coefficients $C_{n}$ are given in [22]; $K_{2}(x)$ is the Bessel function.
-The quark contribution in the potential (\ref{e166}) at $T > T_{c}$ has the negative sign compared to that of the gluon part.
+where the temperature-dependent gluon mass $m_{g} = m_{g}(\beta) = g(\beta)/\beta$, $g(\beta)$ is the effective gauge coupling; the colour coefficients $C_{n}$ are given in [24]; $K_{2}(x)$ is the Bessel function.
+The quark contribution to the potential (\ref{e166}) at $T < T_{c}$ has the negative sign compared to that of the gluon part.
 The physical result can restrict the number of quark flavours.
-At zero chemical potential the combined potential $K (T > T_{c}) $ will be positive for 3 light quark flavours if the "constituent" mass of the "quasi-gluon", 0.85 GeV and the "constituent" mass of the quark, 0.3 GeV, are used [23].
+At zero chemical potential the combined potential $K (T < T_{c}) $ will be positive up to 3 light quark flavours if the "constituent" mass of the "quasi-gluon", $\sim 0.5\, m_{\chi}\simeq$ 0.85 GeV [25], and the "constituent" mass of the quark, $\sim$ 0.3 GeV, are used.